T

 ~90 min

-Beyond the Treasury, the valley opens up to reveal numerous Nabataean tombs carved into the cliffs.
-The Roman-style theater, also carved from rock, could seat thousands.
+Beyond the Treasury, the valley opens up to reveal numerous Nabataean tombs carved into the cliffs along the Street of Facades.
+The impressive Roman-style theater, capable of seating thousands, is carved directly into the mountainside.

 restaurant